 The origins of Skinners’ Academy date back over a century.
 In 1868 the Schools Inquiry Commission highlighted the lack of education for girls, and as a result the Skinners’ Company decided to establish the Skinners’ Company’s School for Girls in 1890 on a site in Stamford Hill, then a rapidly growing suburb of Hackney.
 The school flourished through the Edwardian and the inter-war years when academic and career opportunities for girls expanded.
 Following a temporary evacuation to Welwyn Garden City during the Second World War, the school became a voluntary-aided grammar school from 1949 until 1972, and subsequently the first voluntary aided comprehensive school in London.
 Population growth led to a larger school on a split site with the Lower School moving to Mount Pleasant Lane.
 The difficulty of operating across two sites is significant and, eventually in 2010, the Governors and Hackney Learning Trust decided to close the Skinners’ Company’s School for Girls and re-open as the co-educational Skinners’ Academy.

-Members of the Skinners’ Company make up a significant proportion of the Governing Body of the Academy.
-The Skinners' Academy Governors and the staff believe in traditional educational values delivered in a modern context, and are enthusiastic about the integral role the Academy plays in the evolving Woodberry Down community.
+Members of the Skinners’ Company make up a significant proportion of the Skinners' Academy Governing Body 2018-19 .
+Governors and staff believe in traditional educational values delivered in a modern context, and are enthusiastic about the integral role the Academy plays in the evolving Woodberry Down community.